 He's not arguing with anybody but Obama.

-He's comparing and contrasting the Obama Hillary economy and foreign policy with his vision for the country.
+He's comparing and contrasting the Obama-Hillary economy and foreign policy with his vision for the country.

-He jumped at the opportunity to go to Baton Rouge, he jumped at the opportunity to meet with the Mexican president.
+He jumped at the opportunity to meet with the Mexican president.

-He had no problem and he got a standing ovation when he goes into a Detroit church.
+He had no problem, and he got a standing ovation when he goes into a Detroit church.

-And uh, I think which was good outreach on his part, staying on message, and Hillary is having one coughing fit after another, one ethical issue after another.
+And I think which was good outreach on his part, staying on message, and Hillary is having one coughing fit after another, one ethical issue after another.

 Well, here's what I'd say.